Weekly Roundup: Travis Kalanick sued by Benchmark, Snap and Blue Apron sink after Q2 earnings

 3. Snap sinks as Q2 growth and revenue fall short

 “Snap’s Q2 earnings report was another failure on a long, downward path for the social media company as user growth slowed under the pressure of Instagram,” reported TechCrunch’s Josh Constine.
-It looks like Snap’s “cool factor” may be wearing off, and the company will need a lot more than dancing AR hotdogs to fix its problems.
+It looks like Snap’s “cool factor” may be wearing off, and the company will need a lot more than dancing AR hot dogs to fix its problems.

 4. Blue Apron stock crashes after the company’s first earnings report